-Parents can help their children achieve the best possible health.
+Parents can help their children achieve their best possible health.
 The foundation for a healthy body and mind is laid in early childhood.
 The early years of life are crucial for health and physical, mental, and social/emotional development.
 If babies' physical needs are met regularly and consistently, babies quickly learn that their caretaker is a source of satisfaction, creating a firm bond of trust and attachment.
 Healthy babies grow into healthy children and adolescents.

 To develop emotionally and intellectually, babies need affection and stimulation.
 Some parents provide a highly organized, structured environment for their baby using a variety of toys and gadgets.
 However, the particular content of the environment is less important than the existence of a pleasant, positive interaction enjoyed by both parent and baby.
 Parents who provide smiling faces, frequent amiable speech, physical contact, and love but who do not buy a variety of toys and gadgets are not shortchanging their baby's development.